-Ohio Auto Club Provides First-Class Integrated Travel Planning with WSO2 Carbon
+Ohio Auto Club Provides First-Class Integrated Travel Planning with WSO2 Technology

-AAA Club Uses WSO2 ESB to Integrate Web-based Travel System with Backend Software to Deliver a Consistent Experience for Members and Travel Agents
+AAA Club Uses WSO2 Technology to Integrate Web-based Travel System with Backend Software to Deliver a Consistent Experience for Members and Travel Agents

 For more than a century, AAA has been a trusted provider of roadside assistance, insurance, auto repair, maps and directions, travel booking, driver training, and member discounts.
 Today, AAA is North America’s largest motoring and leisure travel organization, with 40-plus member clubs in the United States and Canada serving some 53 million members.
 Recently, one of those clubs, Ohio Automobile Club (OAC), significantly upgraded its Web-based travel system to give travel agents and members access to the same information and services.

 The result is the Travel Syndication Technology (TST) system, which provides a Web portal for members to research and book travel online.
 Within the first year of putting TST into production, car and hotel travel sales increased by 53% as more OAC members made Ohio.
 AAA.com their preferred travel site.

 Central to the success of TST was the integration of the new Web-based travel portal with OAC’s back-office systems, including the AXIS membership system from Campana, which is used to confirm users’ membership status.
 Providing this integration is the award-winning, 100% open source WSO2 enterprise middleware platform.

 A More Integrated Approach to Booking Travel